Drone Theory and Flight Training towards the CAA Permission for Commercial Operations

 Once you have found an excellent-quality NQE, you need to book a course.
 Uplift Drone Training provides two main courses – UDT Combined PfCO & UDT Fast Track PfCO – that lead to the PfCO.
 Each course we offer has two days of classroom-based theory training (Ground School).
 Our combined course adds a day of flight training, which we think is essential for those not familiar with flying drones or planning commercial drone jobs.
 At the end of your 2-day theory course there is a multiple choice exam, which you will be well prepared for by the end of Ground School.
 Once you have passed the exam the next step is…

 You will need to write an Operations Manual.
 This sets out how you will operate your drone safely.
-Your operations manual contains the procedures you will use when flying your drone including on your flight test.
-UDT will help you with written guidance on how to write an Ops Manual, and support via phone and email.
-It isn’t hard and we can show you how to complete this to a high standard, with the minimum of fuss.
-This Operations manual will form part of your application to the CAA for your Permission for Commercial Operations.
+Your Ops Manual contains the procedures you will use when flying your drone, including on your flight test.
+UDT will help you with written guidance on how to write your Ops Manual and provides ongoing support via phone & email.
+It isn’t difficult and we can show you how to complete this to a high standard, with the minimum of fuss.
+This Operations Manual will form part of your application to the CAA for your Permission for Commercial Operations.

 NEW – we are now offering students the opportunity to write the operations manual before attending the ground course.
 By doing this, you can attend the ground school and subject to meeting certain requirements then take your flight test straight after the ground school, this results in one visit to us not two.